 Community and communication, the individual and social dimensions of personal existence, the meaning and direction of human life and social interaction.
 Source works in both the American and Continental traditions.
 Offered annually.
-Prereq: Jr. stndg. and PHIL050.
+Prereq: Soph. stndg. and PHIL 050.

 PHIL 112.
 Ancient Philosophy 3 sem. hrs.
 The main tendencies in the West, beginning with the early Greeks and continuing through the classical Roman philosophers.
 The philosophies of Plato, Aristotle, the Stoics, Plotinus.
 Selections read in translation.
 Offered every term.
-Prereq: Jr. stndg. and PHIL050.
+Prereq: Jr. stndg. and PHIL 050.

 PHIL 113.
-Early Medieval Philosophy 3 sem. hrs.
+Early Medieval Philosophy

 Outstanding figures in Christian philosophy from Augustine in the 4th century to Thomas Aquinas in the 13th century.
 Medieval Jewish and Arabian philosophers in their relation to Christian thought.
 Selections read in translation.
 Offered annually.
-Prereq: Jr. stndg. and
+Prereq: Jr. stndg. and PHIL 050.

 PHIL 114.
 Modern Philosophy 3 sem. hrs.
 Beginnings of modern philosophy studied in the social, scientific, religious, and literary movements of the 16th century.
 Descartes and the philosophers whom he influenced.
 Hume, Kant.
-Special emphasis on the reading of selections from the philosophers'own works.
+Special emphasis on the reading of selections from the philosophers' own works.
 Offered annually.
-Prereq: Jr. stndg. and PHIL 050.
+Prereq: Soph. stndg. and PHIL 050.

 PHIL 115.
 American Philosophy 3 sem. hrs.
 Outstanding figures from the colonial period to present day with emphasis on two or more of the following: Pierce, James, Dewey and Royce.
 Offered annually.
-Prereq: Jr. stndg. andPHIL 050.
+Prereq: Jr. stndg. and PHIL 050.

 PHIL 117.
-19th Century German Philosophy 3 sem. hrs.
+19th Century German Philosophy

 A survey of some of the philosophical developments taking place in Germany from the post-Kantian idealism of Fichte, Schelling and Hegel to the thought of Nietzsche.
 Offered occasionally.
-Prereq: Jr. stndg. and PHIL050.
+Prereq: Jr. stndg. and PHIL 050.